Python Histogram

 What is a Histogram?

-NumPy is a Python library that can handle multi-dimensional arrays.
+NumPy is a popular Python library for numerical computations.
+It can handle multi-dimensional arrays, among other mathematical functions.

 pip install numpy